-In its short history, Pierce Family Foundation has launched and supported many projects that aim to strengthen the nonprofit sector in Chicago as a whole.
-Some of these past projects include:
+In its short history, Pierce Family Foundation launched and supported many special projects.
+Some of these included:

 Peer Skill Share was created by PFF in 2010, as a professional development opportunity for nonprofit professionals.
 In the program, a nonprofit employee who needs help on a particular topic (the “requestor”) is matched with an employee of another organization who has expertise on that topic (the “advisor”).
 The match partners then meet one-on-one for a 2-3 hour Skill Share session.
 Peer Skill Share enables nonprofit professionals to get the kind of help they most value—focused and tailored to their specific needs.
 As of 2016, Peer Skill Share is a program of Forefront; find out more here.

 Mission Sustainability Initiative (MSI) at Forefront provides confidential, friendly, and effective advice and resources to nonprofits looking to strengthen their organization through strategic partnerships.
 The MSI offers grants, referrals toolkits, research, best practices, and educational events.
 Learn more here.
 PFF was an early funder of this initiative.